 In a 2011 study published in the Journal of Medicinal Plants Research, Chinese researchers looked at the effect of myrrh on human gynecologic cancer cells.
 They concluded that “extracts and compounds from myrrh could be useful for preventing and treating human gynecologic cancer disease .”
-12

-None of this should be taken to mean that myrrh in any way prevents or cures cancer.
-However, in addition to other healthful practices (i.e. good nutrition, sleep, movement, and stress reduction), research appears to show that myrrh can help to support a healthy immune system that is able to ward off disease.
+None of this should be taken to mean that myrrh in any way prevents or cures cancer and you should always seek medical advice from a qualified healthcare provider.
+However, in addition to other healthful practices (i.e., good nutrition, sleep, movement, and stress reduction), research appears to show that myrrh can help to support a healthy immune system that is better able to ward off disease.

 Cautions When Using Myrrh or Myrrh Essential Oil

 Women who are pregnant or breastfeeding should avoid any internal use of myrrh.
 As noted above in benefit #2, myrrh may lower blood sugar.
 Therefore, anyone taking diabetes medication who is considering taking myrrh needs to work with their doctor to ensure blood sugar levels do not drop too low.

 Of great importance, as well, is the quality of the myrrh oil used for therapeutic effect.
 Avoid essential oils that have been extracted using caustic chemicals such as hexane in preference for methods such as steam distillation.

 When purchasing myrrh oil or products containing myrrh, only purchase quality products from reputable companies that you trust.